-If you are a presenter or public speaker the one thing you can be certain of is that your audience want you to help them.
-They want you to feel comfortable and confident in their presence so that may relax and feel the same.
+If you are a presenter or public speaker, you can be certain that your audience want you to help them.
+They want you to feel comfortable and confident in their presence so that they may relax and feel the same.
 If you have something of value to say that will make a difference to their personal or professional lives they will listen to you intently.

 “Success depends upon previous preparation, and without such preparation there is sure to be failure.”
 Confucius

-It really doesn’t matter whether you are updating your team, making a sales pitch, reporting to the board or giving a conference keynote, there is one question you need to be very mindful of for everything you tell them and every slide you show them:
+It really doesn’t matter whether you are updating your team, making a sales pitch, reporting to the board or giving a conference keynote you always have to prepare.

 ‘Why are you telling me this?

 ‘Why should I care?’